karanheart96/Ledplugin/README.md

 FlashLightPlugin.hh is provided to support more functionalities and also to handle multiple LED's synchronously.

-The LedPlugin inherits the flashlightplugin and implents few methods but can be made to extend other functionalities too.
+The LedPlugin inherits the flashlightplugin and implements few methods but can be made to extend other functionalities too.